 Today, Israel-bashing is too dogmatic in mainstream Western societies for rational arguments to be effective.
 Once again, a radical approach is needed to deal with this threat: the change of global consciousness of what is Judaism.
-As discussed in this column, Zionism is becoming the primary conduit through which both Jews and non-Jews relate to Judaism – through positive and negative connections alike.
+As discussed in this column and in my book Judaism 3.0, Zionism is becoming the primary conduit through which both Jews and non-Jews relate to Judaism – through positive and negative connections alike.

 Once there is a broad recognition that Judaism has transformed and Zionism is now its organizing principle, then Israel-bashing becomes Jew-bashing, and this in-turn dramatically alters the nature of the existential threat to Judaism of our generation.